entorb/eta-vue/doc/ideas.md

 ## Data handling

 - [x] Central definition of data types in `types.ts`
-- [x] Simple mode: Target = undefined vs. -1 ? undefined is correct, -1 would be easier to code
 - [x] Store calculated speeds in `data` (not calc in `DataTable.vue` )
 - [x] Update of target should trigger update of stats